jakobdanel/file-managment-ts/readme_content.md

 - [ ] move a dir.

+### Limitations
+The library is at the moment only usable for utf-8 encoded files in terms of reading, and adding content to the file.
+All other features should work properly (not tested atm).
+Encoding of other file formats, e.g. imaage formats, could be an enhancement in the future.

 ### Structure
 Methods should be fully functional, meaning they should have no side-effects.
 For the start every function is in the same file, maybe a proper reorganisation of the functions later.
 Methods are only available by a js/ts call a cli API is not planned, because of the Linux build in tools.